 You get to decide if you'd like to serve it warm or cold ... many have preferences on this usually based on how it was served to them growing up.
 For me, I enjoy and prefer it warm when it is first baked, but relish it cold the next day after the leftovers have been stored in the fridge overnight, as well.

-Regarding the bread called for in bread pudding, one can simply purchase a nice loaf of crusty bread to cut up into cubes once it is a bit stale.
+Regarding the bread called for in bread pudding, one can simply purchase a nice loaf of crusty bread (Italian or French, for example) to cut up into cubes once it is a bit stale.
 I actually save up leftover, day-old bread on a weekly basis and toss pieces into the freezer in a large zip-top bag to use in bread puddings and dressing (a.k.a. "stuffing") down the road.
 Sometimes I might even save a couple of leftover yeast donuts, plain bagels or pieces of cinnamon raisin bread in the freezer, as well.
 When I've got a sufficient amount tucked away, there's little that I love more than making bread pudding.

 NOTE: The recipe calls for 3 whole eggs and 2 yolks.
 Use the amount called for if you like bread pudding pretty "custardy."
 If you like it a little firmer and dryer, use 1 less whole egg.